 Check public crawler policy

-Parse robots.txt for major AI search, training, classic search, and common crawlers at the exact URL path.
+Parse robots.txt for major AI search, training, classic search, common crawlers, and Content-Signal declarations at the exact URL path.

 AI crawler access check

-Test GPTBot, ClaudeBot, PerplexityBot, Google-Extended, OAI-SearchBot, robots.txt, headers, meta robots, sitemap, llms.txt, and user-triggered fetcher context in one transparent report.
+Test GPTBot, OAI-SearchBot, OAI-AdsBot, ClaudeBot, PerplexityBot, Google-Extended, robots.txt, Cloudflare Content-Signal including use levels, Applebot, Applebot-Extended, headers, meta robots, sitemap, llms.txt, and fetcher context in one transparent report.

 What it checks